Are dead or decomposing bodies dangerous?

 Body temperature also begins to drop, until it has acclimatised to its surroundings.
 Then, rigor mortis – the stiffness of death – sets in, starting in the eyelids, jaw and neck muscles, before working its way into the trunk and then the limbs.
 In life, muscle cells contracts and relax due to the actions of two filamentous proteins, called actin and myosin, which slide along each other.
 After death, the cells are depleted of their energy source, and the protein filaments become locked in place.
 This causes the muscles to become rigid, and locks the joints. via The Science of Human Decomposition

-Hear more about how food is digested (or not digested) post mortem in Ask a Mortician–Last Meals & Fossilized Poop.
+- Hear more about how food is digested (or not digested) post mortem in this Ask A Mortician on Last Meals & Fossilized Poop.

 Rigor mortis is the stiffening of the muscles two-six hours after a death occurs.

 At the moment of death, the muscles relax completely—a condition called “primary flaccidity.”
 The muscles then stiffen, perhaps due to coagulation of muscle proteins or a shift in the muscle’s energy containers (ATP-ADP), into a condition known as rigor mortis.
 All of the body’s muscles are affected.
 Rigor mortis begins within two to six hours of death, starting with the eyelids, neck, and jaw.
 This sequence may be due to the difference in lactic acid levels among different muscles, which corresponds to the difference in glycogen levels and to the different types of muscle fibers.
 Over the next four to six hours, rigor mortis spreads to the other muscles, including those in the internal organs such as the heart.

 After being in this rigid condition for twenty-four to eighty-four hours, the muscles relax and secondary laxity (flaccidity) develops, usually in the same order as it began.
 The length of time rigor mortis lasts depends on multiple factors, particularly the ambient temperature. via Death Reference